 Our kits come with several months of free subscription to the AirGradient dashboard.
 To connect your monitor to the dashboard, please follow these instructions.

-This work is licensed under CC BY-NC 4.0.
+This work is licensed under CC BY-SA 4.0.